Koproduktionslabor/KolabDaysxTresor/README.md

 ``$:s("bd hh sd")`` meanwhile this will sound more like 3/4

-When you combine different lines of code/tracks with different timing you can get [polyrhitmic patterns](https://en.wikipedia.org/wiki/Polyrhythm).
+When you combine different lines of code/tracks with different timing you can get [polyrhytmic patterns](https://en.wikipedia.org/wiki/Polyrhythm).

 Another interesting possibility is to interate samples, for example having one time in a cycle "bd" and the next one "hh":